Impact of BIM Adoption on Planning Building Projects

 Critical Focus Areas for BIM Adoption Management

-These three factors will aid in removing many obstacles and impediments to the adoption of BIM.
+These are the factors will aid in removing many obstacles and impediments to the adoption of BIM.

 People